Tasmania Population 2019

 The first settlement took place at Risdon Cove by the British in 1803, with the founding of the Town of Hobarton (later Hobart) taking place the following year.
 Early settlers were primarily convicts and guards.
 The Colony of Tasmania remained a British colony from 1856 through 1901 when it combined with other Australian colonies to create the Commonwealth of Australia. ## Tasmania Facts

-- The northernmost point of Tasmania is Boundary Islet, a natural reserve in Bass Strait that is shared with the state Victoria.
+- The northernmost point of Tasmania is Boundary Islet, a natural reserve in the Bass Strait that is shared with the state Victoria.

-- The highest point in Tasmania is Mount Ossa with an elevation of 5,305 feet, or 1,617 meters.
+- The highest point in Tasmania is Mount Ossa with an elevation of 5,305 feet or 1,617 meters.

 - The unofficial animal of the state is the Tasmanian devil, a carnivorous marsupial found in the wild only on the island state of Tasmania.
 The Tasmanian devil is endangered.
 The Tasmanian devil draws many tourists to the state and has worldwide recognition through the Looney Tunes character of the same name.

 - The first use of anesthetic in the Southern Hemisphere occurred in Launceston, Tasmania.